-- a) Advance the stent system over the 0.035" diameter guidewire through the sheath introducer.
-Always use for contralateral access the stent system in conjunction with a long introducer sheath which covers the aortic bifurcation. - Note: If resistance is met during stent system introduction, the stent system should be removed and another stent system should be used. - Caution: Always use an introducer sheath for the implant procedure to protect the vasculature and the puncture site.
-A 6F (2.0 mm) or larger introducer sheath is recommended. - b) Position the tip of the stent system past the target site. - c) Pull back the stent system until the distal and proximal stent radiopaque markers are in position so that they are distal and proximal to the target site. - d) Remove slack from the stent system held outside the patient.

-Caution: Any slack in the stent system (outside the patient) could result in deploying the stent beyond the target site.
+- a) Advance the stent system over the 0.035" guidewire through the sheath introducer.
+Always use for contralateral access the stent system in conjunction with a long introducer sheath which covers the aortic bifurcation. - Note: If resistance is met during stent system introduction, the stent system should be withdrawn and another stent system should be used. - Caution: Always use an introducer sheath for the implant procedure to protect the vasculature and the puncture site.
+A 6F (2.0 mm) or larger introducer sheath is recommended. - Note: The device was tested for a puncture radius of ≥ 15 mm which typically correlates with a very steep entry angle. - b) Position the tip of the stent system past the target site. - c) Remove slack from the stent system held outside the patient. - Caution: Any slack in the stent system (outside the patient) could result in deploying the stent beyond the target site.